 If you have any mystery or fear about social media, email lists, or blogging, Jenn will help you remove it.
 She’ll help you determine which combination of online tools are best for you.
 (Spoiler- you don’t have to use them all!)
 A strong online presence will allow you to turn your advocates into ambassadors, helping you connect with exactly the referral partners and clients you wish to serve.

-Optional Bonus Session.
-Individual Feedback on Online Marketing — With Jennifer Dyer Durkin
+Class 6 – Individual Feedback on Online Marketing (with Jennifer Dyer Durkin)

 In this session, you can ask our online marketing expert to look over your oncology massage therapy online presence to-date and give valuable feedback on each of the elements of online marketing.
 She’ll provide support, wisdom, and encouragement, whether you’re just starting out, or you’re already a pro.
 She’ll answer your questions and provide technical tips and tricks to make online marketing effective and efficient.
 You can offer your work up for feedback, or just sit in and listen to others’ reviews.
 Everyone who has attended this session has expressed gratitude for the individual attention and our good-humored approach.

 Class 7.
 Asking Questions and Getting Help — Keeping a Clear Heart in Your Work